Bruce Cockburn picked up his first guitar at age 14. It was a dusty six-string left in his grandmother’s attic.

 Within a few years, he was playing in bands.
 One of them even opened for Jimi Hendrix.

-By 1967 he’d gone solo, so he could concentrate on a kind of deeply spiritual and observational songwriting that sustains him even today.
+By 1967 he’d gone solo to concentrate on a profoundly spiritual and observational songwriting style that sustains him even today.

 Cockburn’s most recent album, Small Source of Comfort, was released in 2011.
 Since then, he’s been focusing on a book and a documentary film about his life.

 “You get a taste in the film of what it’s like to be on tour,” Cockburn told me by telephone in 2016.
 “And to some extent, what it’s like to be me.
 It’s been shown at a few festivals and been received very well.”